 If your business or short-term rental will be closing for business, not to reopen, please contact the District office so that your account can be closed.

-Unless the District office has been notified of a seasonal closure, you must submit a zero file tax return every month, even if you had zero tax collection transactions; simply enter zero on the tax form and submit as usual.
+Unless the District office has been notified of a seasonal closure, you must submit a zero file tax return every month or quarter (depending on your filing schedule), even if you had zero tax collection transactions; simply enter zero on the tax form and submit as usual.
 Please click the link below to view a step by step guide for filing a zero return.

 MuniRevs (Registration & Payment Website) Contact Info:

 The MUNIRevs support team is available for technical support Monday-Friday from 9am to 5pm.
 For the quickest response, email email@example.com.
 They can also be reached via phone at 888-751-1911.

 History of the Big Sky Resort Area District:

 Visit our History page for details on how the resort tax and the Big Sky Area District came to be HERE »